the lord's prayer

 The first occurrence of this word in the Christian Scriptures was when Yeshua was led by the spirit into the wilderness to be tempted of the Devil (MATTHEW 4:1).
 MARK tells us that He was driven by the spirit into the wilderness, and while there He was tempted by Satan (1:13).
 Without much doubt Yeshua's adversary was working here to entice Him to sin.

 Matthew again used this word in describing Yeshua's warning to Peter, James and John during His agony in the Garden of Gethsemane, saying, "Watch and pray, that ye enter not into temptation: the spirit indeed is willing, but the flesh is weak" (26:41).
-There is little to incline us to suppose that they were being enticed to sin here.
+The prayer here was that they not enter into temptation after they had been faced with it.
+Howbeit, there is little to incline us to suppose that they were being enticed to sin here.
 More so they were being tested, the other sense of peirasmos.
 Would they fail the test to persevere or were they strong enough to rise above their fatigue?
 Note that in his book, The Hard Sayings of Jesus, on page 83 F. F. Bruce has rendered the passage, "Keep awake, and pray not to fail the test".

 In this same sense, peirasmos is used by Luke in Yeshua's parable of the sower and his seed.
 A sower went out to sow his seed, and as he sowed some fell by the wayside, some upon a rock, some among thorns and some on good ground.